 Typically, customers want to improve the utilization of their trailers to get the most out of their investment.
 Trailers standing idle are no good to the bottom line, ideally they need to be out in the field delivering valuable cargo on time.
 A good trailer-tracking solution not only illustrates all movement, but it also records the time that a trailer is not in use.

 Good reporting tools are essential in understanding the data - agile graphs and dashboards are a must.
 Another really important consideration is to ensure a supplier can provide a solution that shows you when the trailer doors are opened.
 Pair this insight with a defined geo-zone policy and you’ve got an automated unloading authorisation report at your fingertips.
 Last but not least, the identified solution should also be able to track stolen trailers at any given time.

 Price is important, but value is the ultimate measure.
 Most often, clients have a whole array of mobile assets alongside their trailers, whether it’s trucks, vans or company cars, or even other kinds of high-value assets.
 You’d be better off (over the long term) considering suppliers that can meet all of your fleet management needs now and in the foreseeable future.
 A supplier that can provide an array of solutions for all of your mobile assets is by far the best investment you’re going to make.
-A bundled package is bound to provide you with long-term cost savings and service for life across your fleet.
+A trailer track system in the form of a bundled package is bound to provide you with long-term cost savings and service for your fleet management company.
 Be mindful to stay clear of suppliers that cannot show you how they will look after you once you’ve signed up with them.
 As for case studies and any client testimonials that they can share.

-Consider the leader in trailer tracking - MiX Asset Manager is in a class of its own.
-Click here to learn more.
+Consider the leader in trailer tracking solutions - MiX Asset Manager is in a class of its own.